pfgeiger/containers/inventory exercises/Microservices-HandsOnLab-002.md

 # Deploying the Inventory microservice

 In this exercise you will be deploying an inventory application.
 Because you are creating a cloud native application from scratch, the decision was made to create a microservices based application.
 The inventory application will be using an SQL database to store, retrieve, and update the inventory application.
-The application itself is provided as part of this exercise, but let's take some time to examine the application.
+The application code is provided as part of this exercise, but let's take some time to examine the application.

 ## Exercise 1: Deploying Inventory microservice
-The inventory microservice is based on Spring framework and runs in an IBM Container.
+The inventory microservice is based on the Spring framework and runs in an IBM Container.
 The instructions here are based on `https://github.com/ibm-cloud-architecture/refarch-cloudnative-micro-inventory/README.md`.

-The Spring Framework is an open source application framework that aims to make J2EE development easier.
-Unlike single-tier frameworks, such as Struts or Hibernate, Spring aims to help structure whole applications in a consistent, productive manner, pulling together best-of-breed single-tier frameworks to create a coherent architecture.
+The Spring Framework is an open source application framework that is intended to make J2EE development easier.
+Unlike single-tier frameworks, Spring aims to help structure whole applications in a consistent, productive manner, pulling together best-of-breed single-tier frameworks to create a coherent architecture.
 The Spring Framework grew out of developer experience using J2EE without frameworks, or with a mix of in-house frameworks.
 Spring offers services for use throughout an application, not merely in a single architectural tier.
-Spring aims to take away much of the pain resulting from the complexity and common problems in creating J2EE applications.
+Spring aims to take away much of the pain resulting from the complexity and common problems typically encountered in creating J2EE applications.

-Spring enables you to enjoy the key benefits of J2EE, while minimizing the complexity encountered by application code.

-The essence of Spring is in providing enterprise services to Plain Old Java Objects (POJOs).
-This is particularly valuable in a J2EE environment, but application code delivered as POJOs is naturally reusable in a variety of runtime environments.

-Spring in Context

 1. Explore the application.
 First look at the configuration file, `src/main/resources/application.yml`.
 As any Spring framework based application, this is where the configuration is stored.